-Entry Requirement: In order to study Year 13 Visual Art (Painting), you must have studied and passed Year 12 Visual the discretion of the HOD of Visual Art.

-Art in either Painting, Design or Photography unless otherwise specified on an individual basis at critical analysis to interpret and respond to art works.
+Entry Requirement: In order to study Year 13 Visual Art (Painting), you must have studied and passed Year 12 Visual Art in either Painting, Design or Photography unless otherwise specified on an individual basis at the discretion of the HOD of Visual Art.
+Credits: 22 Level 3 credits Course Outline: Students research and analyse influences relevant to their thematic underpinning and they will use critical analysis to interpret and respond to art works.
 They will apply understanding from research to extend their skills in art-making purposes, using appropriate processes and procedures within painting.
 They will use a systematic approach to the development of ideas in a body of work.
+Assessment: 2 internal assessments - 8 credits, as well as an external portfolio assessment - 14 credits.
+Cost: Art pack $$30.00 + Portfolio Boards x 3 = 12